az-digital/az-quickstart-pantheon/README.md

 ## Running migrations from Drupal 7 or UA Quickstart site downloaded from Pantheon, to Drupal 9 Arizona Quickstart site downloaded from Pantheon

 NOTE: The `lando migrate-setup-from-pantheon` command requires that a site exists on Pantheon, since it uses terminus to find site variables on the source site.
-Getting started with local Lando developement can be found [here.](https://github.com/az-digital/az_quickstart/blob/main/CONTRIBUTING.md#local-development)
+NOTE: Instructions for how to use Lando for local development when contributing general fixes and enhancements to Quickstart (not Pantheon site specific) can be found in the [contributing guide in the main AZ Quickstart repository](https://github.com/az-digital/az_quickstart/blob/main/CONTRIBUTING.md#local-development).

-Create your local copy of the Pantheon **destination** site by initializing Lando inside and *empty* folder.
+Create your local copy of the Pantheon **destination** site by initializing Lando inside an *empty* folder:
 ```
-mkdir <destinationsitename>
+mkdir <destination_site_name>
 cd <destinationsitename>
 lando init --source pantheon
 ```
-Or execute the bash commands
+Or execute the bash commands:

 ```
 mkdir <destinationsitename> && cd "$_"